ericsonga/APCSAReview/_sources/Stories/Interviewees/C_Mbayo.rst

 *"There are just so many entitled men, particularly white men, who make the experience frustrating."*

 *"People try to sound more knowledgeable than they are, and to someone who doesn't know, that sounds like they know what they're talking about.
-I never fully believed that I was computer scientist until one summer when I was forced to intern."*
+I never fully believed that I was a computer scientist until one summer when I was forced to intern."*

 Camille has dealt with sexism and impostor syndrome in computing.
-The sexism has led to her values being underappreciated, while her impostor syndrome has led to her underestimating her own ability.
+The sexism has led to her ideas being underappreciated, while her impostor syndrome has led to her underestimating her own ability.

 **What subfield does she work in?**